saadazghour/limit-order-exchange/README.md

     ```

 5.  **Configure `.env` file:**
-    Update the following variables in your `.env` file with your local environment's details:
+    Update the following variables in your `backend/.env` file with your local environment's details:
     ```ini
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1